dacoloma/Cheatsheets/Command Line.md

 ```bash
 $ grep -rl 'pattern' . | xargs sed -i '' -e 's/.*pattern.*/new_string/g'
 ```
 > `-i` : for Mac users, this option need an extension for backups.
-Just put  `''` as argument
+Just put  `''` as argument if you don't need backups.
 # Environment
 ## Alias
 Go to ~/.bash_profile and write :